Threat Outbreak Alert: Fake Package Delivery Failure Notification Email Messages on August 30, 2013

 2013 August 30 13:51 GMT

-Cisco Security Intelligence Operations has detected significant activity related to spam email messages that claims to contain a delivery failure notification for the recipient.
+Cisco Security has detected significant activity related to spam email messages that claims to contain a delivery failure notification for the recipient.
 The text in the email message attempts to convince the recipient to open the attachment and view the details.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 Email messages that are related to this threat (RuleID6949 and RuleID6949KVR) may contain the following files: